choir27/TaskSlayer/README.md

 ## Examples:

-Take a look at these couple examples that I have in my own portfolio: The Real Estate Beast https://therealestatebeast.netlify.app/ Auto Aligners https://autoaligners.netlify.app/
+Take a look at these couple examples that I have in my own portfolio:  Priconnect https://priconnect.netlify.app/ Auto Aligners https://autoaligners.netlify.app/